gatsbyjs/gatsby/docs/docs/reference/config-files/gatsby-provision.md

 ## Overview

 The goal of the `gatsby-provision` convention is to provide a standardized manner with which Gatsby sites can populate content into an accompanying data source.
-A typical use case would be if you're building a Gatsby Starter, or a boilerplate or template site for your own re-use.
+A typical use case would be if you're building a Gatsby Starter, or a boilerplate or template site for your own reuse.

 The generated content could be anything from markdown files, to creating a new database, to populating a CMS — but usually it will involve interacting with third parties which require some means of authentication.